 Statistics are always popular on LinkedIn.
 If you can present them in an easy-to-understand way then you have a good chance of your post being shared.
 Don’t forget to include a link to the original data and do make sure that it is from a reliable source.

 One of the most popular content types on LinkedIn is a How-To.
 Think about the knowledge that you have of your industry.
 What could you share with others in order to make it easier for them?

 You don’t have to create a sparkling blog post yourself.
 Look out for interesting blog posts or news articles from your industry and share these.
 Don’t just click SHARE.
 Take a moment to read the post carefully and share with a comment stating your opinion.
 Do you agree with the post?
 If so, why?
 Do you have anything to add?
 Do you have any personal experience?
 Don’t be rude but do be honest.

-One of the easiest and quickest ways to create English content for your social media channels and boost your LinkedIn profile is to work with a Ghostwriter.
-This is one of my favourite tasks.
-I work regularly with German speakers to capture their unique insights and turn them into an engaging blog or social media post.
+One of the easiest and quickest ways to create English content that helps you with LinkedIn networking in English is to work with a Ghostwriter.
+I work regularly with German speakers to capture their unique insights and turn them into an engaging LinkedIn article.

 * I’ve spent some time thinking about the equivalent English idiom for ‘kein Meister ist vom Himmel gefallen’.
 The idiom is often used to reassure learners that even those who are recognised experts had to begin somewhere.
 They didn’t fall from the sky fully formed.
 The literal translation is ‘no master has fallen from the sky’, but in UK and the USA, we don’t have the same apprenticeship system with ‘Meisterprüfung’.
 So if you say that, people won’t really understand what you mean.
 We might say ‘practice makes perfect’, which is similar though not exactly the same.
 Other useful idioms for this situation are ‘Rome wasn’t built in a day’ and ‘If at first you don’t succeed, try try again’.